Tarnarsson/TaekniogVoruthroun/README.md

 # TaekniogVoruthroun

 ## Description
 This repository contains the implementation of a simulation model in Python, based on the research conducted by Zhang and Thomson.
 The project aims to replicate the findings and provide a tool for further exploration of the concepts discussed in the paper.
+This paper is about how learning can improve product development processes and how knowledge can help in product design.

 ## Motivation
 The motivation behind this project is to deepen the understanding of the simulation techniques discussed by Zhang and Thomson, and to provide a practical application of these methods in Python.